nielsenjared/nielsenjared.github.io/content/blog/algorithm-towers-hanoi/index.md

 #### Abstraction

+With each move, there is an `origin` and a `goal`, and, by necessity, a `stage`.
+But, with each move, each of these "roles" is performed by a different tower.
 It might be useful to map this out in a table:

 | Move #    | Tower 1 | Tower 2 | Tower 3  | `origin`     | `stage`     | `goal`      |
 | ---       | ---     | ---     | ---      | ---          | ---         | ---         |